RongkunZ/RongkunZ.github.io/_pages/about.md

 <!-- ===== Self Summary ===== -->
 **Self Summary**
 Master’s student in Computer Science at Johns Hopkins University.
 I work on NLP/ML with a focus on large-language-model reasoning and retrieval.
-My experience spans academic research and applied modeling (ads recommendation, logistics analytics, anomaly detection).
 I aim to build efficient, explainable, and robust AI systems.

 <!-- ===== Research Interests ===== -->
 **Research Interests**